Tinram/RND64/ReadMe.md

 #### Linux

+    make install

-Move the rnd64 executable to a location such as */usr/local/bin*  (location must be present in $PATH).
+Or move the rnd64 executable to a location such as */usr/local/bin*  (location must be present in $PATH).

 #### Windows